Get

 Auggie Puppies

-Ensure the parents had appropriate health screening if buying from a breeder and try to meet the puppy and at least its mother before agreeing to take the dog.
+Ensure the parents have had appropriate health screening if buying from a breeder and try to meet the puppy and at least its mother before agreeing to take the dog.
 Because this is a mixed breed and not a designer hybrid, it should be very affordable.
 When meeting the puppy, ensure it is friendly, bright, and alert.
 It should want to investigate you but still look to its mum for guidance.

 It can be difficult to get puppies from rescues and shelters.
 Most rescues have waiting lists for young dogs, and even if they don’t have a waiting list, puppies are snapped up quickly because most prospective owners want young dogs.
 However, it is worth enquiring at local rescues to see what dogs they have available.
 The rescue likely won’t have a full or reliable history of the dog, but they should be able to let you know how it is around other dogs and potentially cats.